 The Baltimore Environmental Film Series at Loyola University Maryland was inspired by the great environmentally themed film festivals in the mid-Atlantic including Environmental Film Fest in the Nation’s Capital and The Environmental Film Fest at Yale.
 As a Jesuit Catholic Institution environmental sustainability is important to the mission and values of Loyola University Maryland.
 This film series merges the art of film with education and advocacy for those affected by the major environmental issues of the time.
-The film series is one of many events publicizing a new, interdisciplinary minor in Environmental Studies.
+The film series is one of many events publicizing the interdisciplinary minor in Environmental Studies.
 The series is supported by many programs and offices across campus and supported by funding from the Loyola College Dean's Office & other sources as noted on the events.